 - Before starting to count: fill in the name of the transect, the name of the walker, date of the visit and the start time.
 Next, record the weather conditions: temperature, cloud cover and wind strength on the Beaufort scale. - Time to count butterflies: while you walk, write down every butterfly species per section.
 In the column of species, write the butterfly Latin name or common name and in the section part, the number of individuals seen.
 For each row of the field sheet you should enter a species detected in one of the sections.
 It is not necessary to fill it in another row, if this butterfly has already been registered in that section.
-It is recommended to write down the number of butterflies of each species with "marks of content" or "sticks" of five in five (eg III = 3 seen, III = 5 seen). - \ In situations with too many individuals, try to do an estimation between a range and write done the average. - Notes: write anything you consider important like the gender of individuals or rare species, or any other characteristics.
+It is recommended to write down the number of butterflies of each species with "marks of content" or "sticks" of five in five (eg III = 3 seen, H= 5 seen). - In situations with a large number of individuals that are challenging to count, give your best estimate of the number present.
+We do not recommend number ranges as these are complex to analyse. - Notes: write anything you consider important like the gender of individuals or rare species, or any other characteristics.
 You can also mention other animals seen during your transect such as diurnal moths or bumblebees.
 It is important to make a note if something in the section has changed (vegetation mowed, fertiliser applied, rubbish accumulation...) that could have an impact on the population of any butterfly species present. - Finalise the transect: when you finish the transect, write down the final time and the weather conditions (temperature, cloud cover and wind scale).
 Also, sum all the individuals seen per species.